microsoft/PackageUploader/README.md

 5. On the top tab, select **Customize permissions**.
 6. Find the product that you want to programmatically upload builds to.
 Grant your Azure application the **Read/Write** permission under **Publishing**.
 For more information, see [Add an Azure AD tenant to your account](https://docs.microsoft.com/partner-center/multi-tenant-account#add-an-azure-ad-tenant-to-your-account).

-<a id="build-the-package-uploader"></a>
+<a id="get-the-package-uploader"></a>

-## Build the Package Uploader
+## Get the Package Uploader

-To use the Package Uploader, you will first need to build it.
+To use the Package Uploader, you can download the latest executable from the [releases page] (https://github.com/microsoft/PackageUploader/releases/latest)

+Alternatively, you can also build it.

+1. [Download .NET 6 SDK] (https://dotnet.microsoft.com/en-us/download) or the latest version.
-1. Open a command prompt, and then browse to the folder where you downloaded the Package Uploader.
+2. Open a powershell prompt, and then browse to the folder where you downloaded the Package Uploader.
-2. Browse to the `src` folder and then run `dotnet publish -c Release`.
+3. Browse to the `src` folder and then run `./publish.win-x64.ps1`.
-3. When it's built, PackageUploader.exe is in the `src\PackageUploader.application\bin\Release\net5.0\win-x64\publish` directory.
+4. When it's built, PackageUploader.exe is in the `src\PackageUploader.Application\bin\Release\net5.0\win-x64\publish` directory.

 <a id="run-the-package-uploader"></a>